Are you an adviser? Go to Unbiased Pro

 This means that if you were working between 1978 and 2016, you may have been contracted out for some of this time, if any of your workplace pensions offered this option.

-To be eligible for SERPS, you had to be employed and paying Class 1 National Insurance contributions (it wasn’t available to the self-employed).
+To be eligible for SERPS, you had to be employed and paying Class 1 national insurance (NI) contributions (it wasn’t available to the self-employed).

-Contracting out essentially meant that some of your NI contributions would be re-directed to an alternative pension plan, known as a ‘protected rights pension’.
+Contracting out meant you paid lower NI contributions, with your employer or pension scheme investing the savings into an alternative pension plan, known as a ‘protected rights pension’.

 The idea was that this alternative pension would hopefully provide you with a pension pot that was larger than the one you would have received from SERPS.

 Some workplace pension schemes would offer you the option of contracting out of SERPS.
-Others would contract you out automatically.
+Others would contract you out automatically, often without you having to make a decision.

 Was I contracted out of SERPS?
 If so, how do I find my protected rights pension?

-You may not be aware of whether your company pension membership meant you were automatically contracted out.
-It may even be that you chose to contract out while you were a member of a workplace or personal pension, and have forgotten making this decision.
+You may not know whether your company pension membership meant you were automatically contracted out.
+It may even be that you chose to contract out while you were a member of a workplace or personal pension and have forgotten about making this decision.

 What is the maximum SERPS pension I can get?

-The maximum additional state pension you can get in 2019/20 is £176.41 per week, but not everyone will get this amount, as it depends on factors such as how much you earned and for how long you were contracted in to SERPS.
+The maximum additional state pension you can get in 2024 is £218.39 per week, but not everyone will get this amount, as it depends on factors such as how much you earned and for how long you were contracted into SERPS.

 Can I pay into SERPS today?

-SERPS ended in 2002 and was replaced by the State Second Pension (S2P), which operated in a similar way.
+SERPS ended in 2002 and was replaced by the state second pension, which operated in a similar way.

-The S2P ended in 2016 and was replaced by the ‘new state pension’, so you can no longer contribute to SERPS.
+This ended in 2016 and was replaced by the ‘new state pension,’ so you can no longer contribute to SERPS.

 Get pension advice